Projects

 Blue Pencil: Synthesizing Edit Suggestions

-Tired of manually doing the same code changes over and over again?
+Tired of manually doing the same code edits over and over again?
 Blue Pencil is a Visual Studio extension that watches as you type, then recommends and applies similar changes if you do them in the future.
-You'll find it in Visual Studio 2019, where it's called IntelliCode Suggestions.
+It's in Visual Studio 2019, where it's called IntelliCode Suggestions.

 Parsimony: Synthesizing Parsers by Example